-Feature Friday – How Performance Profiling for Web Can Substantially Improve Your Testing
+Feature Friday – Performance Profiling for Web: A Powerful Testing Tool

 Everyone loves a bundle deal.
 As a user or consumer, getting more for your value is always on the forefront of thought when making a purchase.
 From Home health and Auto insurance, too half off peanut butter and Jelly at the supermarket, getting multiple related items for a discount is a quality marketing approach which also provides great consumer offerings.
 In the realm of testing there are two offerings that are often required for optimal QA.
 As functional testing monitors user interface and experience, performance testing monitors the application’s integrity and accessibility, in action, with varying constraints.
 Both of which complement each other for comprehensive testing.
 Today’s feature Friday is brought to you by Linto and Milton who will discuss performance profiling for Web, and how this feature accompanies functional testing to provide a powerful bundle enhancing test building efficiency and overall test case coverage.